chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 L(u) = \frac{1}{2} \lVert y - X(u \circ u) \rVert^2
 $$

 and suppose we perform gradient flow over this loss.
-Since $L$ is a fourth-order polynomial (quartic) function of $u$, the gradient at any $u$ is a bit more complicated:
+Since $L$ is a fourth-order polynomial (quartic) function of $u$, the ODE governing the gradient at any time instant is a bit more complicated:

 $$
 \frac{du}{dt} = - \nabla_u L(u) = 2 u \circ X^T (y - X (u \circ u)) .